 How do I get it?

-When NBN is available in your area you can firstly order an NBN Broadband service of your choosing.
+When the NBN is available in your area, you can firstly order an NBN Broadband service of your choosing.
 A technician will install an NBN Network Termination Device at your premises.
 You can keep using your existing phone and broadband while this takes place.

-You can request that you current number is ported to the Fibre Phone.
-This will cancel the current phone line and stop your ADSL from working.
+- You can request that you current number is ported to the Fibre Phone.
+This will cancel the current phone line and stop your ADSL phone from working.
 This is why you should do it after your NBN Network Termination Device is up and running.
 Keeping your current number and service provider can obviously save a lot of stress and effort, so make sure you contact your NBN and service provider to ensure that this is the case.

 - Calls to 19/1900 numbers are not available on the Fibre phone